Specialty(s): Behavioral HealthLearn More

 Completion of APA accredited Doctoral Degree Program in Clinical, Counseling, or School Psychology.

 License eligible in Washington State for Licensed Mental Health Counselor Associate (LMHCA).

 Proof of immunizations and/or immunity to: COVID-19, MMR (measles, mumps and rubella), Varicella, Annual Influenza, TB, Hepatitis B, and Tdap (within last 10 years) is a condition of employment.
 Prospective Residents must provide proof at the time of offer.

 Program year start dates are negotiable upon application.
-However, start date needs to be between June 15th - August 29th 2022.
+The 2022-2023 program application is closed.
 This is a 1 year Residency.

-Applications and materials to apply for the for the 2022-2023 program year are required by December 31, 2021.
-Please see below for more information about application.
+Applications and materials to apply for the for the 2023-2024 program year are required by December 31, 2022.
+Please see below for more information about application

 Health Insurance: Medical, Dental, & Vision